Top 10 Platform Engineering Tools You Should Consider in 2024

 Using Kubernetes, you can create Docker containers automatically and assign them based on demands and scaling needs.

 Good platforms are usually built on control planes, but building a control plane requires writing code and much code.
-With Crossplane, you can build a control plane tailored to your unique needs in days without writing tricky distributed systems code.
+With Crossplane, you can securely build a control plane tailored to your unique needs in days without writing tricky distributed systems code.

 Using Crossplane, you can orchestrate everything, not just containers, extending the battle-hardened reliability and security of Kubernetes.
 Because Crossplane is built on the same foundation as Kubernetes, it integrates smoothly with the most popular cloud-native tools.